A Non-Mainstream Viewpoint on Apparent Superluminal Phenomena in AGN Jet: Introduction

 where $\Gamma=(1-\beta ^2)^{-1/2}$ is the Lorentz factor, $z$ is the redshift of this AGN.

-For the 3C 273 jet ($z=0.158$), VLBI observations have detected apparent superluminal motions in the parsec-scale jet with apparent velocities 6 $\sim$ 10 (e.g., Unwin et al. 1985).
+For the 3C 273 jet ($z=0.158$, Schmidt 1963), VLBI observations have detected apparent superluminal motions in the parsec-scale jet with apparent velocities 6 $\sim$ 10 (e.g., Unwin et al. 1985).
 We assume the apparent velocity is 8, and the angle to the line of sight is 10$^\circ$.
-Then, based on the formula (1) and (2), we could obtain the Doppler factor $\delta$ $\sim$ 5, and the true velocity $\sim$ 0.994 (Lorentz factor $\Gamma$ $\sim$ 9) which means the velocity of the `ordinary' matter in the AGN jet is extremely close to the speed of light (this requires a very high energy and an effective acceleration mechanism, which is unimaginable on Earth).
+Then, based on the formula (1) and (2), we could obtain the Doppler factor $\delta$ $\sim$ 4.5, and the true velocity $\sim$ 0.994 (Lorentz factor $\Gamma$ $\sim$ 8.8) which means the velocity of the `ordinary' matter in the AGN jet is extremely close to the speed of light.

-The formula (1) $\&$ (2) actually imply that the refractive index of the medium surrounding a blob in the AGN jet is equal to 1, which is actually a hypothesis.
-In the following, we will consider another scheme.
+The formulas (1) $\&$ (2) actually imply that the group velocity of light in the medium surrounding a blob in an AGN jet is equal to one, which is actually a hypothesis.
+In the following, we will consider a general scheme.